Canadair CT-114 Tutor: Design

 The CT-114 Tutor is a single-engine turbojet-powered trainer aircraft.
 It was purpose-designed for the training role, and possesses numerous favourable qualities, including a high level of reliability and favourable operating economics.
-It is capable of a wide performance range, possessing a top speed at altitude of 795 kmh (429 kt) and a diving speed of 885 kmh (478 kt) against a relatively low stalling speed of 71kt.
+It is capable of a wide performance range, possessing a top speed at altitude of 795 km/h (429 kt) and a diving speed of 885 km/h (478 kt) against a relatively low stalling speed of 71kt.
 The Tutor is furnished with manual flight controls, which incorporate spring tabs.
 It is intentionally aerodynamically stable in flight, a factor which traditionally has aided in the training of fresh pilots unfamiliar with the demands of flight.

 The Tutor features a side-by-side cockpit.
-During standard operations, the observing instructor was seated on the right-hand side and the flying student pilot on the left; normally, only the left-hand side normally featured full flight controls.
+During standard operations, the observing instructor was seated on the right-hand side and the student pilot on the left.
+Normally, only the left-hand side featured full flight controls.
 However, following experiences with the Snowbirds display team, a number of aircraft were reconfigured with extra controls so that they would be flyable from either position.
 The cabin, which is fitted with a rear-hinged canopy over both crew members, can be pressurized to a differential of 3 psi (20 kPa), the equivalent to an altitude of about 2,000 m, for pilot comfort.

 For aerial display purposes, the Tutor was readily capable of being fitted with a smoke generator, including a pair of under-fuselage pods to house the pressurized diesel fuel used; the use of red dye in the smoke was discontinued fairly quickly as it was found to be highly corrosive.
 Various other modifications would also be made to display aircraft; these could be routinely installed and uninstalled as airframes would regularly be exchanged between display and training flights.